CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_web_with_python.md

 * XML, XSLT and DTD are all markup languages.
 * XML is a way of transfering information to a browser.
 * XSLT is uset to display XML data in a browser in a fancier manner.
+* DTD (Document Type Definition) describes a tree structure of a document and something about it's data.
 #### What is the difference between HTML and XML?
-* HTML (Hyper Text Markup Language) is used for creating static webpages.
+* HTML (Hyper Text Markup Language) is used for creating static webpage templates that are later translated in the browser as basic webpages.
 * XML (eXtensible Markup Language) is also used to create webpages, however, XML is used for transporting data, rather then displaying it.
 ### Javascript